ArzuVon/BigO/mathAlgo.md

      - If target is greater than the middle element, binary search right half of the array.
      - finding the middle element is key for searching

+ - Think of a binary search as finding a books middle page and fliping half then half to find the true half
    ```javascript
    1.function bSearch(arr, target) {
    2.     let leftIndex = 0